Layloe/Elisa/README.md

 Assert:

 2023-06-21
-** Apps to review: MVC, smile,elisa-testing
+** Apps to review: MVC, smile, elisa-testing

 Arrange: When I started reviewing past projects and classes from 100devs, I realized why I was having such a hard time building and debugging since it's not the way I learned to code.
+It's all bout dat MVC.
+One major problem I think I'm going to have is in the views with React.
+Never really practiced attaching it to MVC.
+We used EJS/hanlde bars..I can ride my bike with no handle bars, no handle bars

 Act: